Philip Bujak: Publications

-Specialising in the Roman Republic and the Wehrmacht in World War Two, Philip Kay-Bujak has so far published eleven books.
+As writer and biographer, Kay-Bujak has published eleven books and has a history blog.
 In 1988 Bujak contributed to Norfolk & Suffolk in The Great War edited by Gerald Gliddon.
 In 1990, his history of his hometown Attleborough – The Evolution of a Town was published by Poppyland Press.
 The Bravest Man in the British Army, published by Pen and Sword Books, appeared in 2018 and added to his earlier work on the same subject, Undefeated: The Extraordinary Life and Death of Lt.
 Col. Jack Sherwood-Kelly VC, DSO, CMG which was published in 2008.
-In 2007 Around the World in 100 Years, which was a celebration of the centenary of Montessori and its worldwide appeal, was published by the St. Nicholas Charity.
+In 2007 Around the World in 100 Years, which was a celebration of the centenary of Montessori, was published by the St. Nicholas Charity.
 In March 2023 My Heart is in the Highlands was published by Forster Books on the life and work of Scottish landscape artist Archibald Kay RSA RSW.
-The Life of Cicero - Lessons for Today from the Greatest Orator of The Roman Republic was published in October 2023 and draws parallels between political events in Rome in the mid 1st century BCE and the contemporary political situations in the United Kingdom and the United States of America.
+The Life of Cicero - Lessons for Today from the Greatest Orator of The Roman Republic was published in October 2023.
 In May 2024 Empire Javelin, D-Day Assault Ship was published and charts the creation of a landing ship and the men of the American 116th Infantry who landed from her decks on 6 June 1944.
-In October 2024 Gallia Narbonensis was published detailing the Roman occupation and governance of southern France and in September 2025 a revisionist biography was published by Pen & Sword Books titled 'Hermann Balck: Hitler's Forgotten General'.
-In 2026 a biography of 007 Bond Girl Madeleine Smith will be published by White Owl Books.
-Future books include a new biography of German General Erich Hoepner.
+In October 2024 Gallia Narbonensis was published detailing the Roman occupation and governance of southern France.
+In September 2025 a revisionist biography was published by Pen & Sword Books titled Hermann Balck: Hitler's Forgotten General.
+A biography of actress and model Madeline Smith was published by White Owl in June 2026 and the biography of German Generaloberst Erich Hoepner, was published by Pen & Sword in 2026.

 Prior to 2018, Bujak wrote, and contributed to, several articles published in The Daily Telegraph, The Independent, The Guardian, Evening Standard, and other publications.
 He is also a commentator on Anglo-Polish relations and history of the Polish people in the UK.
 He was a regular contributor to Res Publica and Visegrad Insight – two academic journals published from Warsaw.

 In 2019, Philip Bujak won the best newcomer prize in the journalistic section of the Koestler Awards.